kgillasp/PS-at-UCSD/README.md

 This is the most difficult part of interview.
 Why?
 Because it is completely open-ended, requires a deep knowledge of the product, and a justification of your proposed idea.
 This is answered directly to someone who has most likely spent a good portion of their life pouring effort into said product.
 The last thing you want to do is be caught off-gaurd when asked to choose a product to improve given x conditions.
 Thankfully, you have time to prepare.

 Often, the best solutions come out of your frustrations.
 Try to think about what you would love the product to do in an ideal world.
-There are many different approaches to this portion of the interview, for more informtation be sure to check out [The Design of Everyday Things](https://jnd.org/the-design-of-everyday-things/)and  [The Product Manager Interview](https://www.lewis-lin.com/the-product-manager-interview-lewis-lin).
+There are many different approaches to this portion of the interview, for more informtation be sure to check out [The Design of Everyday Things](https://jnd.org/the-design-of-everyday-things/) and [The Product Manager Interview](https://www.lewis-lin.com/the-product-manager-interview-lewis-lin).

 ## Product Strategy
 Get very familiar with the company's competitive landscape and vision for the future, the mobile market, the ad market, and internet and technology in general.
 Be able to discuss long term product roadmaps and strategies to increase market share.
 Example interview questions:
 - If you were Uber’s CEO, would you be concerned about Postmates?
 - How should Microsoft Teams position its feature releases to stay competitive with Slack?

 To study for this portion of the interview, check out [Swipe to Unlock](https://swipetounlock.com/) and the following case studies:
 - [Product Hunt’s Rise - Case Study](https://medium.com/@theunixbeard/product-hunt-s-rise-d49249a1a2c0#.bpns2qcg3)
 - [Amazon Case Study](http://www.ecommerce-digest.com/amazon-case-study.html)